liveview-native/liveview-client-swiftui/livebooks/markdown/stylesheets.md

 The DSL (Domain Specific Language) used in LiveView Native drops the `.` dot before each modifier, but otherwise remains largely the same.
 We do not document every modifier separately, since you can translate SwiftUI examples into the DSL syntax.

-For example, Here's the same `foregroundStyle` modifier as it would be written in a LiveView Native stylesheet or class attribute, which we'll cover in a moment.
+For example, Here's the same `foregroundStyle` modifier as it would be written in a LiveView Native stylesheet or style attribute, which we'll cover in a moment.

 ```swift
 foregroundStyle(.red)